Feature Overview

 You can implement two-way sync by combining one-way sync tasks, but there are the following restrictions:

-Your business should cooperate in terms of data consistency and cannot update the data record with the same primary key on two nodes; otherwise, a primary key conflict or mutual overwrite may occur.
-For example, you can choose to update the data records with primary keys 1
+To ensure data consistency, your business needs to avoid updating the data record with the same primary key on two nodes; otherwise, a primary key conflict or mutual overwrite may occur.
+For example, you can choose to update the data records with primary keys 1, 3, and 5 on node A and data records with primary keys 2, 4, and 6 on node B.

 If a data sync conflict occurs, DTS will process the data strictly according to the selected conflict resolution policy.
 You need to confirm whether the corresponding policy meets your business expectation during configuration.

-DML statements support two-way sync, but DDL statements support only one-way sync.
-To create two-way sync, ensure that DDL sync is disabled in one of the one-way instances.
+Two-way sync is supported for DML statements, while only one-way sync is supported for DDL statements.
+To implement two-way sync, ensure that DDL sync is disabled in one of the one-way instances.

 |